indygreg/python-build-standalone/docs/technotes.rst

 snapshot of Debian Wheezy is created.
 A modern binutils and GCC are built in this environment.
 That modern GCC is then used to build a modern Clang.
-Clang is then used to build all of Python's dependencies (openssl, ncurses, readline, sqlite, etc).
+Clang is then used to build all of Python's dependencies (openssl, ncurses, libedit, sqlite, etc).
 Finally, Python itself is built.

 Python is built in such a way that extensions are statically linked against their dependencies. e.g. instead of the ``sqlite3`` Python